Derivation of the deformed Heisenberg algebra from discrete spacetime

 Here, $F_{ik}(\boldsymbol{Q})$ is further given by \eqref{commut2}, where instead of $\boldsymbol{Q}_0$ we will now have $\boldsymbol{Q}$.
-A similar algebra has been obtained for graphene \cite{Iorio:2017vtw}, due to the mathematical similarity of this model with graphene.
-Hence, even to study such deformations, we can use graphene as an analogue \cite{Acquaviva:2022yiq, Salgado-Rebolledo:2021zbxx}.
-In general, as we would like the deformation to occur short distances, we expect the leading order contribution of this algebra to coincide with the usual algebra.
-Thus, the most general form of $I_{ij} (\boldsymbol{Q})$ can be written as

-where $f(\boldsymbol{Q})_{ij}$ is a suitable tensorial function formed from the momentum $ {Q}_i$.
+A similar algebra has been obtained for graphene \cite{Iorio2018}, due to the mathematical similarity of this model with graphene.
+Hence, even to study such deformations, we can use graphene as an analogue.
+In general, as we would like the deformation to occur at short distances, we expect the leading order contribution of this algebra to coincide with the usual algebra.
+Thus, the most general form of $I_{ij} (\boldsymbol{Q})$ can be written as $ I_{ij}(\boldsymbol{Q}) = \delta_{ij} + \alpha f(\boldsymbol{Q})_{ij}, $ where $f(\boldsymbol{Q})_{ij}$ is a suitable tensorial function formed from the momentum $ {Q}_i$.
 When we neglect the next-to-nearest hopping and only consider the trigonal warping terms, it reduces to Eq. (\ref{commut2}).
 Furthermore, by considering both the trigonal warping and next-to-nearest hopping to third order, we obtain Eq. (\ref{l}).
 This algebra breaks the isotropy of space.
-The breaking of isotropy has been motivated by quantum gravitational effects \cite{Mann:2020jcu}.
-In string theory, isotropy can be broken on branes, and these anisotropic branes are dual to a deformation of super-Yang-Mills theory by a position dependent term \cite{Mateos:2011ix, HosseiniMansoori:2018gdu}.
-The isotropy can also be broken due to a gravitational Higgs mechanism \cite{Das:2018qim,Das:2018umm}.
+The breaking of isotropy has been motivated by quantum gravitational effects \cite{Mann2021}.
+In string theory, isotropy can be broken on branes, and these anisotropic branes are dual to a deformation of super-Yang-Mills theory by a position dependent term \cite{Mateos2011,HosseiniMansoori2019}.
+The isotropy can also be broken due to a gravitational Higgs mechanism \cite{Das2018,Das2018a}.
 Thus, it is important to generalize this algebra to four dimensions, and use it to motivate a similar deformation produced by quantum gravitational effects.
-However, before we generalize this equation to four dimensions, we note that the specific form of $I_{ij} (\boldsymbol{Q})$ depends on the symmetries of Planckian lattice chosen.
-We would also like to point out that for the honeycomb Planckian lattice, Dirac materials can be directly used as an analogue systems.
-This makes it possible to use graphene as an analogue to study proposals used to discuss CMB anisotropies \cite{Land:2005ad,Braglia:2021fxn,Acharya:2022hsr, Greco:2022ufo}.
+We would also like to point out that for the honeycomb Planckian lattice, Dirac materials can be directly used as an analogue system.
+This makes it possible to use graphene as an analogue to study proposals used to discuss CMB anisotropies \cite{Land2005,Braglia2021,Acharya2022,Greco2022}.